goncy/community/data/entries/mati.md

 email: matiasvaldez8184@gmail.com
 linkedin: matias-ezequiel-valdez-3a27b1206
 bio: I've always consider myself an empathetic, proactive and predisposed person to learn new things.
 That's why i joined the fullstack bootcamp from SoyHenry, where i've learned about a lot of new lenguages, frameworks and soft skills that helped me a lot to become job ready.
-company: Henry
+company: En busqueda laboral
-position: FullStack teacher assistant
+position: FullStack developer
 technologies: [Javascript, React, Redux, Css, Node.js, Express.js, Sequelize, MySql, Postgres]
 country: Ar
 avatar: /avatars/matiasv.jpg